material-components/material-components-web/packages/mdc-theme/README.md

-`mdc-theme--primary` | Sets the text color to the theme primary color `mdc-theme--secondary` | Sets the text color to the theme secondary color `mdc-theme--background` | Sets the background color to the theme background color `mdc-theme--on-primary` | Sets the text color to the theme on-primary color `mdc-theme--on-secondary` | Sets the text color to the theme on-secondary color `mdc-theme--primary-bg` | Sets the background color to the theme primary color `mdc-theme--secondary-bg` | Sets the background color to the theme secondary color `mdc-theme--text-<TEXT_STYLE>-on-light` | Sets text to a suitable color for TEXT_STYLE on top of light background
+`mdc-theme--primary` | Sets the text color to the theme primary color `mdc-theme--secondary` | Sets the text color to the theme secondary color `mdc-theme--background` | Sets the background color to the theme background color `mdc-theme--surface` | Sets the surface color to the theme surface color `mdc-theme--on-primary` | Sets the text color to the theme on-primary color `mdc-theme--on-secondary` | Sets the text color to the theme on-secondary color `mdc-theme--on-surface` | Sets the text color to the theme on-surface color `mdc-theme--primary-bg` | Sets the background color to the theme primary color `mdc-theme--secondary-bg` | Sets the background color to the theme secondary color `mdc-theme--text-<TEXT_STYLE>-on-light` | Sets text to a suitable color for TEXT_STYLE on top of light background